donahowe/donahowe.github.io/_pages/about.md

 My name is **Junhao Cheng (程钧豪)**.
 I am currently an undergraduate student at Sun Yat-sen University (SYSU) supervised by Prof. [Xiaodan Liang (梁小丹)](https://www.cs.cmu.edu/~xiaodan1/), and an upcoming MPhil student at City University of Hong Kong (CityUHK) supervised by Prof. [Jing Liao (廖菁)](https://www.cs.cmu.edu/~xiaodan1/).

 I am currently a long-term intern at [ARC Lab, Tencent PCG](https://arc.tencent.com/zh/index).
 My research interests lie in **interactive and generative AI**.
-Now I focus on designing novel applications for video generation and reasoning and other downstream tasks to make AI serve humans.
+Now I focus on designing novel applications for **video generation and reasoning** and other downstream tasks to make AI serve humans.

-_I am looking for research collaborations and PhD opportunities.
+💡 _I am looking for research collaborations and PhD opportunities.
 If you think there is anything interesting we can discuss, feel free to [email](mailto:Howe4884@outlook.com) me!_

 # 🔥 News